concordion/concordion-scope-examples/README.md

 The repository contains multiple branches, where each branch shows a different combination of field scope and runner (serial or parallel).
 The code includes the use of the ScreenshotExtension to demonstrate the use of extensions in different scopes.

 The project uses Selenium Webdriver to run some browser tests.
-In order to run it, you'll need to have Firefox installed (or modify the code to use a different driver).
-Selenium WebDriver now requires you to download and unzip the [Gecko driver](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver) and add it to your path (or set the `webdriver.gecko.driver` system property to the absolute path to the gecko driver executable).
+The tests use Selenium's ChromeDriver, so you'll need to have:

-To run the project using Firefox:
+1. Chrome installed (or you could change the code to use a different driver).

-1. Install Firefox (or modify the code to use a different driver)
+1. chromedriver installed and added to the `PATH` (or the `webdriver.chrome.driver` system property set)

-1. Download and unzip the [Gecko driver](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver) and add it to your path (or set the `webdriver.gecko.driver` system property to the absolute path to the gecko driver executable).
+To run the project:

 1. checkout (or download and unzip) the relevant branch from below
 1. run `gradlew test`